loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

    The sampling unit's properties, descriptions, and features can be found below.

 # Arduino/ESP libraries used for the project:
+1. SurfboardControlUnit:
-1. RTClib (by Adafruit) - version 2.1.4
+   RTClib (by Adafruit) - version 2.1.4
+2. SurfboardSamplingUnit:
-2. HX711 (by Rob Tillaart) - version 0.5.2
+   HX711 (by Rob Tillaart) - version 0.5.2
-3. SparkFun BNO080 Cortex Based IMU (by SparkFun) - version 1.1.12
+   SparkFun BNO080 Cortex Based IMU (by SparkFun) - version 1.1.12

 # Project Poster:
 // to be edited later - saved for template use